 So many Christians believe God’s love is fickle: when they sin, He turns away in disgust and anger.
 They vacillate between “He loves me” and “He loves me not” because of their behavior.
 That reasoning, writes Wayne Jacobsen, is as flawed as pulling petals from a daisy.
 Rather God’s love is sturdy, enduring, and undisturbed by people’s failings because God loves humankind not for what they do–but who they are.
 They are God’s beloved creation.

 “Be prepared to know God better and love him more.
 You hold in your hands a classic…” — From the Foreward by Gayle D. Erwin Author, Jesus Style

 Understanding God’s love requires not a classroom lecture but a long bath.
 In He Loves Me, Wayne Jacobsen fills the tub and invites us to soak in real life, the inner life of the Trinity.
 “What Really Happened on the Cross?” is worth reading five or six times, then sinking quietly and deeply into its life-giving water. — Dr. Larry Crabb, Author of The Papa Prayer, SoulTalk, and Shattered Dreams.

+He loves me!
 He loves me not!